 Take a piece of bread and moisten it with water.
 Leave it in a moist warm place for 2-3 days or until fluffy patches appear on them (Fig. 1.8).
-What is the colour of these patches?
+These patches may be white, green, brown or of any other colour.
 Observe the patches under a microscope or a magnifying glass.
-Write down your observations in the notebook.
-You will see cotton-like threads spread on the piece of bread.